 a.
 Registration Fees are to be applied to the costs of delivering conditional programs and must be net of registration refunds.

-berton Conditional Grant Transfers - (Provincial) to Other Consortia: Note 9
+Schedule 2 bertan Conditional Grant Transfers - (Provincial) to Other Consortia: Note 9 Vernment For the Year Ended June 30, 2023 (in dollars)

 Consortium Provincial Francophone pour le Perfectionnement Professionnel